moorepants/tu-delft-promotion/associate-vision-statement.rst

 I joined Delft University of Technology as an assistant professor on August 1, 2020 following five years as an Assistant Professor of Teaching at the University of California, Davis (UCD).
-I came to TU Delft (TUD) to pursue my dream of researching bicycle engineering and teaching engineering dynamics.
+I came to TU Delft (TUD) to pursue my dream of researching bicycle engineering and teaching dynamics.
 Due to The Netherland's unique appreciation for bicycling and TU Delft students' being known as the fietsenmakers, this may be the only place in the world where this could come true.
-The joy of engineering and a love of one of humankind's most elegant and important machines drives me and I desire to pass that feeling on to my students and colleagues through my education, research, and service activities.
+The joy of engineering and my love of one of humankind's most elegant and important machines drives me.
+I desire to pass that feeling on to my students and colleagues through my education, research, and service activities.

 Research